 You can also create impressions of your book by getting publicity from outlets outside the publishing arena.
 An example of this is being cited as an expert on a particular subject matter.
 Use your education, work expertise, and relevant experience to make public statements about current events.
-Include, author of X in you bio and sales of your book will follow your news coverage.
+Include author of X in your bio, and sales of your book will follow your news coverage.

-This can be expensive, so only do this with an outlet you feel will give you the most bang for your buck.
-Consider venues that give you the largest reach, to the most targeted audience of people who would actually be interested in your book, for the best price.
-See if you can work partnership opportunities into the bargain so that you can get a discount, etc. If creative is included in the ad price, see if you can hire a designer for your ad separately that will save you some money overall.
+This can be an expensive part of book marketing, so only do this with an outlet you feel will give you the most bang for your buck.
+Consider venues that give you the largest reach to the most targeted audience of people who would be interested in your book for the best price.
+See if you can work partnership opportunities into the bargain so that you can get a discount, etc. If creative is included in the ad price, see if you can hire a designer for your ad separately.
+That will save you some money overall.

 8. Word of Mouth